alexpaul/GithubIntro/README.md

 ## Github Introduction

-This is my introduction to Git and Github
+This is my introduction to git, Github and Terminal